mcellteam/mcell/libmcell/documentation/generated/constants.rst

   | its value is 2147483647.

 * | **FLT_UNSET**: float = FLT_MAX
-  | This is a special floating point value that means that an argument was not set,
+  | This is a special floating-point value that means that an argument was not set,
   | its value is 3.40282346638528859812e+38F.

 * | **RNG_SIZE**: int = 256